-- Browse our sci-fi and fantasy genre page for new titles and staff picks
+- Browse our sci-fi and fantasy genre lists and staff picks

 - Graphic novels (book-form comics) can be a less-intimidating way to get into high fantasy!
 American Gods and Elfquest are some staff favorites, for example.
 Here's a search to get you started.